antaldaniel/danielantal.eu/content/english/post/2020-04-09-recovery/index.md

 My [presentation](https://danielantal.eu/presentation/covid-recovery) provided for the Slovak music industry stakeholders in this dialogue are not made available in a more general form, because the problems in Croatia, Hungary, Poland,  Slovakia, and to a great extent in the broader region including Austria, Slovenia and Czechia are very similar.

+Around Easter and Passover, we are hoping in redemption and a new beginning.
+It will not be easy for these industries, but there were a lot of problems in the past decade of economic growth that did not allow musicians, film makers, broadcaster to participate in the overall benign conditions of the market.
+This crisis will change many economic, labor and education policies, and the creative sectors have particularly lot to gain from this.

 ## The conclusions

 - We are arguing for crisis and recovery policies that prioritize re-employment, domestic value-added growth and domestic tax income, and public investments into sectors that favour domestic value added and domestic tax base growth.  [&#11206; More on public investments](https://danielantal.eu/presentation/covid-recovery#/publicinvestments) or [&#11208; Next topics](https://danielantal.eu/presentation/covid-recovery#/policy)